Editor's Note: This story originally appeared on Living on the Cheap.

 No membership, no problem

-Consider a warehouse club.
-Many people don’t realize that you do not have to be a member of Sam’s Club, Costco or BJ’s Warehouse to use the in-store pharmacy in those stores.
+Many people don’t realize that you do not have to be a member of Sam’s Club, Costco or BJ’s Warehouse to use the in-store pharmacy.
 It’s the law.

 When you go to fill or pick up a prescription, simply tell the person at the entry who checks membership cards that you are headed to the pharmacy.

 But membership may pay

-If you are a member of a warehouse club, ask about prescription discounts.
-Sam’s Club just expanded its prescription savings program for Plus and Business Plus members.
-Five generic prescriptions at specified quantities are available for free in 35 states.
+For example, Sam’s Club offers a prescription savings program for Plus and Business Plus members.
+Certain generic prescriptions at specified quantities are available for free in 35 states.

 In addition, more than 200 generic prescriptions are available for $4 and more than 400 generic prescriptions are available for $10 every day in all club locations with a pharmacy.

 It isn’t insurance, but a prescription discount program but can lower your pharmacy costs considerably.
 Albertson’s, Sav-on and Osco offer myRxCare.

 The Walgreens Prescription Savings Club costs $20 per year for individuals and $35 per family annually.

 Be sure to read the fine print.
 Program discounts can’t be combined with any insurance.
-But you can choose to use your discount program on prescription medications when your insurance deductible is too high or if your insurance is limited.
+But you can choose to use your discount program on prescription medications when your insurance deductible is too high, or if your insurance is limited.